CLUSTER

 what cluster, or grouping, that row belongs to.

-Some points maybe considered outside a grouping, sometimes called noise.
+Some points may be considered outside a grouping, sometimes called noise.
 These are given the cluster_id

 -1.